Shopping Around? What You Should Consider When Buying a Franchise

 6. How many franchise owners have failed?
 Why did they fail?

-7. What has your past business growth looked like and what are the long-term plans for future growth?
+7. What has your past business growth looked like, and what are your long-term plans for future growth?

 8. Can you sell the business?
 Are there any restrictions regarding doing so?